-would significantly complicate the contracting game.
+Our empirical model considers the first-time interaction between an entrepreneur and a profitmaximizing investor, as the existence of prior investment rounds or alternative objective functions would significantly complicate the contracting game.
 To best approximate the model setup in the data, we restrict the sample to a startup's seed-round or Series A financings in which the lead investor is a venture capital firm.
 Financings greater than \$100 million are also excluded as they are more likely to involve non-VC-backed startups.
 Other early-stage investors, such as friends and family, angels, or incubators, may have objectives other than profit-maximization.
-Although startups often raise funds from other investors prior to accepting VC money, such funding is usually small relative to the size of the VC round, and is typically in the form of convertible notes, loans or grants whose terms do not materially affect the VC round contracts.
-The lead investor is the one who negotiates the contract with the entrepreneur, and is identified by a flag in VentureSource, or if missing, by the largest investor in the round.
+Although startups often raise funds from other investors prior to accepting VC money, such funding is usually small relative to the size of the VC round and is typically in the form of convertible notes, loans or grants whose terms do not materially affect the VC round contracts.
+The lead investor is the one who negotiates the contract with the entrepreneur and is identified by a flag in VentureSource or by the largest investor in the round if a flag is missing.
 In the 29% of cases where neither is available, we assume the lead investor is the VC with the most experience measured by the years since first investment at the time of financing.
 We limit the sample to rounds that involve the sale of common or preferred equity, the predominant form of VC securities.
-This filter drops the 11% of first financing rounds that involve debt financings such as loans and convertible notes that have no immediate impact on equity stakes, or small financings through accelerators or government grants.
+This filter drops 11% of first financing rounds, all of which involve either debt financings, such as loans and convertible notes that have no immediate impact on equity stakes, or small financings through accelerators or government grants.
 Our final filter requires that the outcome variable and the main contract terms of interest (equity share, participation, VC board seats, and pay-to-play) are known for each deal.
 Section 4.2 explains why we restrict ourselves to these specific contract terms.
-Our main outcome variable is based on initial public offerings and high-value acquisitions, and is defined below.
+Our main outcome variable, defined below, is based on initial public offerings and high-value acquisitions.
 To leave enough time for IPOs and acquisitions to realize, we only consider financing rounds prior to 2011, while we collect information on exit events through March of 2018.